0 Recently Viewed Program(s)

 1.5

-Data Classification 1 introduces the International Statistical Classification of Diseases and Health Related Problems, Tenth Revision, Canada (ICD-10-CA) and the Canadian Classification of Health Interventions (CCI)-specific coding principles.
+Data Classification 1 is an introduction to the International Statistical Classification of Diseases and Health Related Problems, Tenth Revision, Canada (ICD-10-CA) - and the Canadian Classification of Health Interventions (CCI)-specific coding principles.
 The Canadian Institute for Health Information (CIHI) Canadian Coding Standards will also be introduced for infections and neoplasms.

 3

-Data Classification 2 is a continuation of Data Classification 1.
-It will focus on the International Statistical Classification of Diseases and Health Related Problems, Tenth Revision, Canada (ICD-10-CA) and Canadian Classification of Health Interventions (CCI)-specific coding principles as they apply to the integument and breast, musculoskeletal and connective tissue, cardiac, respiratory, digestive, eye, ears, nose and throat and urinary tract categories.
-New Canadian Institute for Health Information (CIHI) abstracting principles relating to a patient’s episode of care will also be introduced.
-Learners can apply the coding and abstracting principles using Folio Views and the 3M Health Data Management Coding and Abstracting System.
+Data Classification 2 is a continuation of Data Classification 1 and will focus on International Statistical Classification of Diseases and Health Related Problems, Tenth Revision, Canada (ICD-10-CA) and Canadian Classification of Health Interventions (CCI)-specific coding principles as they apply to the integument and breast, musculoskeletal and connective tissue, cardiac, respiratory, digestive, eye, ears, nose and throat and urinary tract categories.
+New Canadian Institute for Health Information (CIHI) abstracting principles relating to a patient's episode of care will also be introduced.
+Learners will have the opportunity to apply the coding and abstracting principles through the use of Folio Views and the 3M Health Data Management Coding and Abstracting System.

 Pre-requisites: